bfbarry/EEGLAB-specparam/README.md

-# FOOOF for EEGLAB (note: this repository is no longer maintained)
+# FOOOF for EEGLAB
+⚠️ Warning: This repository is no longer maintained - use at your own risk.
+If you would like to parameterize neural power spectra with FOOOF in MATLAB, please refer to the [official documentation](https://fooof-tools.github.io/fooof/#other-language-support).
+For the most up to date implementation, please use the Python version.

 FOOOF is a fast, efficient, and physiologically-informed tool to parameterize neural power spectra.
 To learn more about it, please visit the [official FOOOF repository](https://github.com/fooof-tools/fooof).